tohjustin/Personal_Portfolio_Webpage/content/posts/2021-11-16-goreleaser-krew-integration.md

 A custom plugin index is essentially a Git repository that follows a certain directory structure & contains a bunch of Krew plugin manifests.

-You can refer to the Krew docs on ["Hosting Custom Plugin Indexes"](https://krew.sigs.k8s.io/docs/developer-guide/custom-indexes/) for details on how to host one.
+We can refer to the Krew docs on ["Hosting Custom Plugin Indexes"](https://krew.sigs.k8s.io/docs/developer-guide/custom-indexes/) for details on how to host one.

 ## Obtaining a GitHub Personal Access Token {id="obtaining-a-github-personal-access-token"}

-In order for GoReleaser to push changes to your custom plugin index (a GitHub repository) via the GitHub API, we need to prepare a Personal Access Token (PAT) with `repo` permissions.
+In order for GoReleaser to push changes to our custom plugin index (a GitHub repository) via the GitHub API, we need to prepare a Personal Access Token (PAT) with `repo` permissions.

-You can refer to the GitHub docs on ["Creating a personal access token"](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) on how to do this.
+We can refer to the GitHub docs on ["Creating a personal access token"](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) on how to do this.

 To be honest, I'm not too thrilled with doing this with PATs as it grants GoReleaser access to all my repos when all I need is to only grant it commit access to the [tohjustin/kubectl-plugins](https://github.com/tohjustin/kubectl-plugins) repository.
 At least based on the [project owner's response in this GitHub issue](https://github.com/goreleaser/goreleaser/issues/2027#issuecomment-778330276), it seems like he is open to looking into using [deploy keys](https://docs.github.com/en/developers/overview/managing-deploy-keys#deploy-keys) to address this issue for GoReleaser v2. 😅